 Depending on how you answer these questions (and, therefore, the overall complexity of your tax situation), eSmart funnels you into one of four plans, each of which is offered at a specific price point and comes with a particular set of features and functions.
 If your return requires something that isn’t supported by your current plan (Schedule C filing, for example), you can upgrade at any time during the process.

 The Free plan is only appropriate for simple tax situations that can be completed using IRS Form 1040EZ.
 Federal returns cost nothing, but each state return costs $29.95.
-That’s a major step up from years past, when state returns cost just $9.95.

 You can only take the standard deduction, and you cannot file any schedules, except for Schedule EIC (to claim the Earned Income Tax Credit).